 SBA released a list of NAICS codes deemed to have been particularly affected by the Covid-19 pandemic.
 SBA customers who met all other Section 1112 qualifying criteria and operated within certain NAICS codes, are entitled to an additional three months of payments.
-As of December 31, 2020 and March 31, 2021, the Bank has 35 qualifying SBA loans totaling approximately \$4.9 million in SBA 7(a) unguaranteed balance that will receive an additional three months of Second Round Section 1112 Payments from April 2021 through June 2021, which are capped at \$9,000 per month and per loan.
+As of December 31, 2020, the Bank had 35 qualifying SBA loans totaling approximately \$4.9 million in SBA 7(a) unguaranteed balance that received an additional three months of Second Round Section 1112 Payments, which were capped at \$9,000 per month and per loan.
+As of September 30, 2021, four of the 35 qualifying SBA loans have been paid in full.
+The remaining 31 loans are all performing and total approximately \$4.6 million in SBA 7(a) unguaranteed balance.
+As of September 30, 2021, none of the remaining 31 loans are entitled to additional Section 1112 payments.
 We are proud of the impact we made throughout the country by our participation in the first round of PPP lending.
 As described above, we were able to provide PPP loans to 700 businesses totaling approximately \$126.6 million during the year ended December 31, 2020.
-No PPP loans were originated by the Company during the three months ended March 31, 2021.
+No PPP loans were originated by the Company during the nine months ended September 30, 2021.

 We believe the Bank's diversified loan portfolio and associated revenue streams have enabled the Bank to sustain and grow its business despite the adverse conditions relating to the ongoing Covid-19 pandemic.
 During the first and second quarters of 2020, we recorded higher than normal provisions to position ourselves for the possibility of elevated losses on loans resulting from the pandemic.
 The provision amounts reflected our early uncertainty surrounding the impact of the pandemic.
 Provisions ceased in the third and fourth quarters when we determined that our loan portfolios were not materially impacted at that time.
 For the year ended December 31, 2020, the provision for loan losses amounted to \$5.2 million, compared to \$5.3 million for the year ended December 31, 2019.
-For the three months ended March 31, 2021 the provision for loan losses amounted to \$0.6 million, compared to \$3.8 million for the three months ended March 31, 2020.
+For the nine months ended September 30, 2021 the provision for loan losses amounted to \$5.5 million, compared to \$5.2 million for the nine months ended September 30, 2020.
 We believe our SBA 7(a) underwriting program has remained strong throughout the Covid-19 pandemic and our SBA 7(a) loans are well collateralized when compared to the SBA industry in general.
 Additionally, the Bank has low exposure to industries severely affected by the Covid-19 pandemic, such as hospitality and restaurants.
-The only outstanding balances relating to the hotel or restaurant industries as of December 31, 2020 and March 31, 2021 were within our SBA portfolio.
-The outstanding unguaranteed balance of loans to hotels totaled approximately \$1.4 million and \$1.5 million as of December 31, 2020 and March 31, 2021, respectively.
-The outstanding unguaranteed balance of loans to restaurants totaled \$0.3 million as of December 31, 2020 and March 31, 2021.
-The dollar amount of short-term modifications of loans held-for-investment not classified as troubled debt restructurings was \$1.2 million and \$0.3 million as of December 31, 2020 and March 31, 2021, respectively.
+The only outstanding balances relating to the hotel or restaurant industries as of December 31, 2020 and September 30, 2021 were within our SBA portfolio.
+The outstanding unguaranteed balance of loans to hotels totaled approximately \$1.4 million as of December 31, 2020 and September 30, 2021.
+The outstanding unguaranteed balance of loans to restaurants totaled \$0.3 million and \$4.0 million as of December 31, 2020 and September 30, 2021, respectively.
+The dollar amount of short-term modifications of loans held-for-investment not classified as troubled debt restructurings was \$1.2 million and \$0.2 million as of December 31, 2020 and September 30, 2021, respectively.